sam-val/mock-csrf/README.md

-# app to demonstrate cross site request forgery
+### an app to demonstrate the cross site request forgery - csrf

-The app is deployed on Heroku: https://demo-csrf-attack.herokuapp.com/
+It is now deployed on Heroku: https://demo-csrf-attack.herokuapp.com/